f3-factory/F3com-data/development/main.md

 ## Credits

-The Fat-Free PHP Framework is community-driven software.
+The Fat-Free Framework is community-driven software.
 It can't be what it is today without the help and support from the following people and organizations:

 <div class="multicolumn three"></div>